JaninduDiz/employee-directory/README.md

 - **TypeScript** for type safety
 - **Custom hooks** for theme and data management

 For development, all employee data is stored locally.
-The app includes sample data generation for testing.